FaediMichele/naedmusic/README.md

 ## Future features
 - Change configuration file (playlist.json) name and possibly location
 - Change the gui for the playlist creation, edit and deletion.
+Now is functional but very counterintuitive, also bugged on smarphones
-- Add hamhurger menu for configuration, about, ...
+- Add hamburger menu for configuration, about, ...
 - Search songs in other directory
 - Exclude songs/directory
 - Pin custom playlist(only favourites is pinned)